jsephfwleroo947-hub/jsephfwleroo947-hub.github.io/index.md

 - A cybersecurity placement (Microsoft Defender XDR, Microsoft Copilot for Security, Azure landscape)
 - A Student Technology Consultant placement, delivering a market research report and strategic recommendations for an edtech client
 - Volunteer technical work with STEMpura, a UK STEM charity (Building cybersecurity schools workshop programme)
-- Juding at the Word Robot Olympiad
+- Volunteering and later judging at the Word Robot Olympiad
 - Teaching at CodeCamp (Teaching technical skills to pupils aged 10-16)

 ## Sections